bugimetal/facedetection/BLOG.md

 * `handler` - contains everything that is related to serving HTTP requests, like: router, error handling and http handlers itself.
 Handler has services as a dependency, it uses them when processing the request.
 * `service` - contains services with main business logic.
 For this application we have two services: `ImageFetcher` and `FaceDetection`.
 First is responsible for fetching the image from the internet by url and validating if the actual content is an image.
-Second service is responsible for the actual face recognition.
+The second service is responsible for the actual face recognition.
 * `web` - contains static files for demo purposes.
 * `facedetection.go` - this file contains the main structures that can be used by any part of the application.
 Also, the common errors that can be used by services are specified here.
 * `cascade` - this directory contains classifiers that are required by the face detection library `pigo`.

 ## How it works

-Service exposes single API endpoint which only requires image URL to provide.
-In the response it returns json with the list of detected faces.
+Service exposes single API endpoint which only requires an image URL to provide.
+In the response, it returns json with the list of detected faces.

 Example usage:
 ```